tum-gis/citydb-3dtiler/readme.md

 </details>

-5. Navigate into the same folder (citydb-3dtiler) with your favorite CLI tool (Terminal/Shell) using the ```cd <FOLDERNAME>``` command.
+4. Navigate into the same folder (citydb-3dtiler) with your favorite CLI tool (Terminal/Shell) using the ```cd <FOLDERNAME>``` command.

-6. Pull the docker image with following command:
+5. Pull the docker image with following command:

 ```bash
 docker pull ghcr.io/muratkendir/citydb-3dtiler/citydb-3dtiler:0.9
 ```

-7. Decide to which one of the following scenario best fits to your desire and replace the parameters given between the "<" and ">" characters.
+6. Decide to which one of the following scenario best fits to your desire and replace the parameters given between the "<" and ">" characters.

 You would like to ...

-  7.1.
-(A) create a **single** tilesets by considering every available object in 3DCityDB.
+  6.1.
+(Sin) create a **single** tilesets by considering every available object in 3DCityDB.

   <details>
   <summary>Advise command for PowerShell</summary>